mahmoud/sedimental/entries/plugin_systems.md

 ## Generalizability

 You'll notice plugin systems did not have to be generalizable to be included.
-Many projects simply use a specialized, or even internal, plugin system to achieve better factoring.
+Many projects simply use a specialized, even totally internal, plugin system to achieve better factoring.
 Bespoke plugin systems are still relevant as reference for anyone looking to discover patterns and maybe build their own system, generic or not.
-We wanted to cast the widest net possible for valuable lessons in code factoring.

-The first attribute that jumped out was quite practical: Whether the system designed for reuse outside of a project.
-For instance, gather is, but pylint's system isn't.
+When it comes to lessons in better code factoring, we always want to cast the widest net possible.
+That includes independent libraries, like gather, and less reusable systems, like pylint.

 ## Install location

 Our next key differentiator was the degree to which the plugin system leveraged Python's own package management systems.
-Some systems, like gather, were designed to encourage `pip install`-ing plugins, locating them in a `site-packages` directory alongside the plugin system itself.
+Some systems, like gather, were designed to encourage `pip install`-ing plugins, locating them in a `site-packages` directory alongside the application itself.

-Other systems have their own search paths, putting plugins in the application tree, as is the case with Django apps, or set paths in the user directory, and elswhere on the filesystem.
+Other systems have their own search paths, putting plugins in the user directory and elsewhere on the filesystem.
+Still other systems locate plugins in the application tree, as is the case with Django apps.

 ## Plugin independence